 Important information for 2024: There used to be a direct train between Athens and Meteora that took 4 hours.
 Due to track problems, passengers now swap to a bus for part of the journey.
 This makes travel times for the one-way trip from Athens to Meteora by train around 4 hours and 47 minutes.

 Athens to Kalambaka Train Tickets

-The 884 Athens to Kalambaka train is for most people the more sensible option.
-As of writing this post, the train leaves Athens at 08.20 and arrives in Kalambaka at 13.18.
+What use to be called the 884 Athens to Kalambaka train is for most people the more sensible option.
+As of writing this post, the train leaves Athens at 07.58 and arrives in Kalambaka at 12.45.

-The ticket cost for the train between Athens and Meteora can vary between 25 and 30 Euros.
+The ticket cost for the train between Athens and Meteora can vary but on last checking it was 34.90 Euros.
 I have no idea why there isn't a set price, or how the ticket price works!
 I do know that booking in advance seems to get the better price.
 If you want to keep the Athens to Meteora train cost low, use the website previously mentioned.